 Heavy Duty, Perforated to Save Money and Float on Water

 These heavy duty contractor grade oil absorbent pads are 15 inches by 18 inches, white polypropylene.
 They are perforated down the middle so you save by not having to use an entire pad if not needed.
 The surface of each pad is dimpled for faster wicking.
 These highly absorbent oil soak pads repel water and will not sink even if saturated with oil.
 Safe to handle because they do not contain any hazardous ingredients.
 Good for routine maintenance as well as for emergency spill cleanup.

-Our pack of 25 pads is rated to absorb approximately 5.5 gallons of hydrocarbons, the 50 pad pack 11 gallons and the 100 pad pack 22 gallons.
+Our pack of 25 pads is rated to absorb approximately 5.5 gallons of hydrocarbons and the 50 pad pack 11 gallons.
 Amount absorbed are approximates and depends upon many factors including viscosity and temperatures.